helsbels-del/Boss-Brain/README.md

  When playing the main game there are a few checks to make sure the input is valid.
 They must choose specific letters corresponding to the colour guess.
 The code checks that it has a length of 4, and if the letter they guess is a valid letter.
 If the guess is not exactly 4 letters or they choose a letter other than R, B, G, Y, W or P, they will gt an error message and be asked to try again.
 This does not use up a turn.
  For the Bonus Challenge game, the code checkif the input is a valid letter that is in the code word, and whether the same letter is choosen twice.
 Agai here, if an incorrect letter is entered or the same letter is entered twice, then the player gets a message to say something is wrong and they can try again.
 They don't loose an attempt in these instances.
  This helps woth the robustness of the game.

+ The bonus game also uses error handling for when the player enters incorrect letters or something other than a letter.
+It also checks that the player doesn't enter the same letter twice.

 ### **How guess is compared to code**